mattrabe/plannting/README.md

 - The shared package ensures type consistency between all applications
 - The API server handles all database connections and business logic

+## Deploying

+This app is deployed using Vercel automatically, any time a PR is merged into the `main` branch.

+See Vercel project here: https://vercel.com/matt-rabe/plannting-api

 ## Scripts Reference

 | Command | Description |